Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 If you’re staying in Myeongdong, you may ride Bus 6015.

-The travel time is about 1.5 hours while the bus fare is 17,000 won for an adult and 11,000 won for a child.
+The travel time is about 1 hour and 20 minutes while the bus fare is 17,000 won for an adult and 11,000 won for a child.
 You can pay the fees using the T-Money Card.

-As for the bus stop, it is located at Platform 5, which is within level 1 of terminal 1 (arrival hall).
+As for the bus stop, it is located at Gate 5, which is within level 1 of terminal 1 (arrival hall).

-There is another boarding location found at Platform 32 of basement 1 of terminal 2 (arrival hall).
+There is another boarding location found at Bus Stop No. 28 of basement 1 of terminal 2 (arrival hall).

 The bus will drop you at Myeongdong Station.